 Market Statistics for Somerset County:

-• The number of units that went “under contract” last month was 244, the same as the previous month’s 342 but a decrease from the 241 units in the same month last year.
+• The number of units that went “under contract” last month was 240, down from the previous month’s 299 but an increase from the 205 units in the same month last year.

-• Over the past month, the average number of days on the market has decreased to 25.
+• Over the past month, the average number of days on the market has increased to 36 showing a seasonal slowdown in the market.

-• Currently, the month’s supply of inventory reduced to just over 1.8 months, indicating a strong seller’s market.
-This trend holds for properties priced under $900K.
+• Currently, the month’s supply of inventory remained at just over 1.47 months, indicating a strong seller’s market.
+This trend holds for properties priced under $1,000K

 Considering the current market conditions, where the supply and demand dynamics favor sellers, postponing your sale until later in 2024/25 may not be the best choice.
 The market is likely nearing (or at) its peak, and it’s unlikely that prices will remain elevated for much longer.
 Therefore, it would be wise to capitalize on the current situation and list your property for sale now.